 See, I had a Stumble Upon account for a long time before I started The Wanderlanders.
 I had zero friends on this account, but enjoyed the occasional Stumble and “thumbs upped” a lot of websites.
 Then, I posted a few articles from The Wanderlanders and they took off.
 I’m talking thousands of views from Stumble Upon within a few days.
 I thought, “Wow Stumble Upon is where it’s at!”
 So naturally I posted more articles.
 And, nothing happened.
 I believe I wasn’t doing enough stumbling in between posting my articles.
 Basically, I made my Stumble Upon account all about The Wanderlanders and I think the little Stumble Upon robots didn’t like that.

 So, try it out.
 See what works for you.
 I’m going to try to focus more on Stumble Upon in the next few weeks and see what happens.
 I’ll report back.

 These are the main social media networks I use.
 I’ve tried Google plus and have had very little success.
 I don’t really know what to post on Snapchat so I stay away from that.
 And as much as I love Reddit, people are not so nice on there and anytime I post anything I get lots of negative comments so I just stay away.
 My skin is not thick enough for that. 🙂

-If you have any other social media suggestions you’d like to share with everyone, please post them in the comment section.
+If you have any other suggestions as far as social media for bloggers which you’d like to share with everyone, please post them in the comment section.
 Also, if you have questions just let me know.
 I know that was a lot of info in a not so long post, so I’m sure you have questions.